saschwarz/django-periodicals/docs/usage.rst

 Override Templates/Blocks
 =========================

 ``django-periodicals`` provides a full set of templates for displaying the data models and their relationships, searching and adding moderated links.
+So you can just use it right out of the box.

 ``django-periodicals`` defines major template blocks: ``title``, ``breadcrumbs``, ``innercontent`` and ``copyright`` that you can incorporate into your own ``base.html``.
 There are numerous CSS classes and container ``divs`` to give design layout options without needing to rewrite the templates.